Culture Trip stands with

 The most bustling nightlife scene (other than Bourbon Street) can be found on Frenchmen Street in the Faubourg Marigny neighborhood.
 Once a slightly more low-key haven for locals and the few in-the-know tourists, in recent years it has become the go-to destination for bachelor and bachelorette parties, birthdays and for those who just want a raucous night out on the town.
-It’s home to a number of intimate live music venues including DBA, the Spotted Cat and Blue Nile, among others, that feature local bands and DJ’s.
+It’s home to a number of intimate live music venues including D.B.A., the Spotted Cat and Blue Nile, among others, that feature local bands and DJs.
 There’s also an outdoor art market if you need to catch your breath in between sets and plenty of street performers if you don’t feel like committing to the clubs’ cover charges.
 For late-night fare, head over to 13 Monaghan’s for a sandwich, wrap or their famous “tater tachos,” tater tots loaded with classic nacho toppings.

-This dive-y, no-frills karaoke bar on St. Claude Avenue stays open pretty much all night.
-Offering a vast and varied collection of songs, Kajuns is the perfect place to climb up on an elevated stage and sing at the top of your lungs.
+This dive-y, no-frills karaoke bar on St Claude Avenue stays open pretty much all night.
+Offering a vast and varied collection of songs, Kajun’s is the perfect place to climb up on an elevated stage and sing at the top of your lungs.
 As you wait for your song to come up, grab a cheap drink from the bar, warm up your vocal cords and sing along with the other patrons.

-Experience New Orleans’ supposedly haunted history by joining one of the many guided tours around the French Quarter.
+Experience New Orleans’s supposedly haunted history by joining one of the many guided tours around the French Quarter.
 You can take your pick between ghost tours, vampire tours and even haunted pub crawls where guests are treated to a delightful mix of both fact and fiction (who knows where the line is blurred?).
 Hosted by theatrical and knowledgeable guides, these tours will take you to some of the city’s oldest and spookiest locales.

 At the turn of the 2oth century, New Orleans was home to a burgeoning burlesque scene as jazz music began to take shape.
 Today, there’s still a thriving burlesque scene with a number of local troupes and well-known performers, including Trixie Minx and Bella Blue, who exude old-school glamour, sauciness and sex appeal.
-Some of the best spots to see a live burlesque show include One Eyed Jacks (which also hosts other live music events and theater shows), the Burlesque Ballroom at the Royal Sonesta Hotel, House of Blues and the AllWays Lounge.
+Some of the best spots to see a live burlesque show include One Eyed Jacks (which also hosts other live music events and theater shows), the Burlesque Ballroom at the Royal Sonesta Hotel, House of Blues and the Allways Lounge.

 One of New Orleans’ trendiest and most popular wine bars, Bayou Wine Garden offers an extensive selection of vino, plus wine on tap and cheese plates.
-Get there early to snag a spot in its picturesque courtyard that’s shared with the nearby Bayou Beer Garden, a go-to spot to watch sports or celebrate a special occasion, like Friday night in the Big Easy.
+Get there early to snag a spot in its picturesque courtyard that’s shared with the nearby Bayou Beer Garden, a go-to spot to watch sports or celebrate a special occasion, like Friday night in The Big Easy.

-With multiple restaurants like Josephine Estelle and Seaworthy, and a hip rooftop bar, the trendy Ace Hotel is a hot spot for both visitors and locals alike.
+With multiple restaurants like Josephine Estelle and Seaworthy, and a hip rooftop bar, the trendy Ace Hotel is a hot spot for both visitors and locals.
 Regularly hosting live music and film screenings, it’s often frequented by movie stars, high-profile musicians and those looking to snap a pic of the rich and famous.

 Though many would argue it’s a total tourist trap, Bourbon Street is a spot you really should cross off your bucket list.
-Internationally known for its overpowering neon drinks, late-night dance and strip clubs, and yes, the place where you catch beads year-round off the balcony, this iconic pedestrian street truly captures the spirit of New Orleans.
+Internationally known for its overpowering neon drinks, late-night dance and strip clubs, and yes, the place where you catch beads year-round off balconies, this iconic pedestrian street truly captures the spirit of New Orleans.